-CT (Computed Tomography), also known as CAT scan, is a safe and painless exam that uses x-ray to obtain detailed, cross sectional images of your body.
-CT scans are made when a rapidly spinning x-ray tube takes a series of snap-shots (slices) of your organs and structures that is not able to be seen clearly on conventional x-rays.
+CT (Computed Tomography), also known as CAT scan, is a safe and painless exam that uses x-ray to obtain detailed, cross-sectional images of your body.
+CT scans are made when a rapidly spinning x-ray tube takes a series of snapshots (slices) of your organs and structures that are not able to be seen clearly on conventional x-rays.
 Our radiation dose reduction software uses raw data from these slices to produce a cross-sectional picture of the area being imaged and keeps radiation exposure to an absolute minimum.
 CT scanning has the unique ability to image a combination of soft tissue, bone and blood vessels.
 CT is one of the best tools for studying the lungs and abdominal area.

 What to Expect

-When your exam is finished you should feel no side effects and can resume your normal activities.
+When your exam is finished, you should feel no side effects and can resume your normal activities.
 If you received a contrast agent, please drink plenty of fluids.

 How to Prepare

 Preparation for a CT scan is different from one exam to another, depending on what part of the body is being imaged.
-Some exams require you to drink an oral contrast agent beforehand and others sometimes require an intravenous contrast injection through a vein in your arm.
+Some exams require you to drink an oral contrast agent beforehand, and others sometimes require an intravenous contrast injection through a vein in your arm.
 CT preparation is listed below: